cSquirrel/ios-dev-tools/README.md

     $> sudo gem install ios-dev-tools

+or this one if your network uses proxy to control internet access:

+    $> sudo gem install --http-proxy=http://corporate.proxy-server.net:1235 ios-dev-tools

-Thsi will install ruby gem and binaries.
+This will install ruby gem and binaries.
 Common destination for the binaries is '/usr/bin/' folder.

-Try the following command to make sure the installation was successful
+After the installation execute the following command to make sure the installation was successful

     $> ios_tool -h